superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 ## Deploy to production

 Once you've evaluated Fly.io and have a BAA, it's time to go to production.
-The remainder of this guide will walk you through how to setup an isolated production environment, control access, and deploy your application.
+The remainder of this guide will walk you through setting up an isolated production environment, controlling access, and deploying your application.

-### Sign a Business Associate Agreement (BAA)
+### Sign a BAA

 When you're ready to start deploying HIPAA apps, you'll need to do some paperwork (don't worry, we use digital signatures) to make sure everything is compliant.